css-raku/CSS-Font-Resources-raku/README.md

-# CSS-Font-Selector-raku
+# CSS-Font-Resources-raku

 ## Description

-This is a light-weight CSS font selector driven `@font-face` rules.
+This is a light-weight font selector driven by CSS `@font-face` rules.

-It is integrated into the L<CSS> and L<CSS::Stylesheet> modules, but can also be used stand-alone for CSS driven font selection.
+It is integrated into the L<CSS> and L<CSS::Stylesheet> modules, but can also be used as a stand-alone font selector.

 ## Examples